 There are several dynamics specific to the Canadian market that will impact the success of a company.
 Those include geographic location, mode of production, international markets focus, expertise, and access to capital.

 Much of the consolidation thus far has been initiated by larger companies seeking to diversify their production, and by smaller companies wanting to partner with companies with a proven ability to raise capital and navigate the public markets.
+Let Leafly's Dispensary Finder Locate It for You

 Looking for Legal Cannabis?